LogiTron Trading 51.4% Lower This Week (LTR)

 About LogiTron

-It is usually not possible to purchase alternative cryptocurrencies such as LogiTron directly using US dollars.
-Investors seeking to acquire LogiTron should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase LogiTron using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as LogiTron directly using U.S. dollars.
+Investors seeking to trade LogiTron should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase LogiTron using one of the aforementioned exchanges.

 Receive News & Updates for LogiTron Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LogiTron and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.